top of page

 I am off to the Speaking Mountain of Truth and Thunder.”

-(Thinking..., The Speaking Mountain of Truth and Thunder
+(The Speaking Mountain of Truth and Thunder

-is one of my relatives.)
+is home to many of my relatives.)

 He gathered himself,